 Power Accuracy:

-At this point I’ve got a bit over 1,000km ride on the KICKR CORE 2 between myself and my wife.
+At this point, I’ve got a bit over 1,000km of riding on the KICKR CORE 2 between my wife and me.
 Plenty of miles across plenty of different bikes, scenarios, and apps.
 I’m going to sprinkle a bunch of different data sets in here, though by and large they’re all basically the same in terms of accuracy/etc..

 Starting off first with a 30×30 trainer test that I do on all trainers.
 There are two parts to this test.
 The first is testing trainer responsiveness, as well as validating control of the flywheel inertia.
 The second piece is accuracy.
 Starting off on the first portion, which is how quickly it arrives at the set point, going from ~150w to 450w.
 The ideal timeframe here is 2-3 seconds.
 Doing it in 1 second is actually too fast, and is like hitting a brick wall.
 Whereas anything more than 4 seconds starts to eat into the interval time.

 In any case, if we look at the 5th interval, both my gearing is good, and my legs are getting used to the 30×30 piece (after yesterday’s dumb-idea hill repeats).
 So that’s the one I’ll judge it on.
-Here we can see it takes 2-seconds to arrive, and then more critically is nice and stable after that.
+Here we can see it takes 2 seconds to arrive, and then more critically, it is nice and stable after that.
 Good job.

 Next, looking at accuracy, no issues there.
 All three units (Wahoo KICKR CORE 2, SRAM Force crankset power meter, and Garmin Rally RS-210 power meter pedals) are within a spread of 1.5% (at worst).
 Good job.